AMC Ambassador: Australia

 Australian Motor Industries (AMI) obtained the rights to assemble and distribute Ramblers in 1960, starting with the Rambler Ambassador.
 The 1961, 1962, and 1963 model year Ambassadors were built in Australia at AMI's facilities at Port Melbourne, Victoria.
 The 1961 sedan, which was powered by a 327 CID V8, was the most powerful car being assembled in Australia at that time.
 Knock-down kits featuring right-hand drive were shipped from Kenosha for assembly by AMI.
 The Australian-built Ambassadors included a significant percentage of "local content" to gain import tariff (tax) concessions by using parts and components (such as interiors and upholstery) that were sourced from Australian manufacturers.
 AMI's first year of production resulted in 65 registrations for 1961.
-Registrations of the 1963 model continued into 1964 with a total of 21 Ambassadors registered for 1964.
+Registrations of the 1963 model continued into 1964, with a total of 21 Ambassadors registered for 1964.

 Although not documented by AMI records, it is concluded that 20 right-hand drive 1970 Ambassadors were fully imported from Kenosha, apparently 16 two-door hardtops and 4 four-door sedans.
 One possible reason for this was that it may have been a holding action while AMI was preparing for the assembly of the new 1970 Rebel.
 All were fitted with AMC's new 360 CID V8 and automatic transmission with floor shift.

-The dash and instrument pack of the 1967 Ambassador, which had been converted and used in the RHD Ambassadors assembled for the U.S Postal Service, was thereafter used in all assembly kits for the Rebel and Matador and all factory-right hand drive Rebels, Matadors, and Ambassadors exported to the United Kingdom.
+The dash and instrument pack of the 1967 Ambassador, which had been converted and used in the RHD Ambassadors assembled for the U.S. Postal Service, was standard in all assembly kits for the Rebel and Matador included in all factory-right-hand drive Rebels, Matadors, and Ambassadors exported to the United Kingdom.